MiaTexnes/Auction-House-Pink-Gavel/README.md

 4. Push to branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-### Development Guidelines

-- Follow the existing code style
-- Write tests for new features
-- Update documentation as needed
-- Ensure all tests pass before submitting

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.